OumniaBASSI/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that switches the current user to the user betty : su bettY Write a script that prints the effective username of the current user : id -un Write a script that prints all the groups the current user is part of : groups
+script that switches the current user to the user betty : su bettY script that prints the effective username of the current user : id -un script that prints all the groups the current user is part of : groups script that changes the owner of the file hello to the user betty : chown betty hello